Maciej-Kowalski/Ratatouille/README.md

 - pipelines - containing classes encapsulating the whole mouse prototype (get data from USB, process it somehow, perform some action)
 - filters - classes for IMU processing.
 The class constructor needs to accept all the parameters for your filter as well as two queues - one for receiving packets, one for passing processed data to a function controlling the action (various cursor moving, plotting data)
 - audio - same as above for mic
+- prototypes - contain working instantiations of the mouse with a given settings (e.g. just read IMU data, ekf,mapping) that can be used for testing/demo